shove/shove-ruby/README.markdown

 key = app.channel_key "group:788"
 ```

-Note: if you don't have the app key speficied for the app, the
+Note: if you don't have the app key specified for the app, the
 channel key generated will not be correct.

 Using the Command Line